Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should register a new namespace correctly.
+- Should register a new namespace correctly:
    - Should set namespace creator to `msg.sender`.
    - Should set `createdAt` to current block timestamp.
    - Should map price to namespace correctly.
-- Should allow owner to register namespace without fee (msg.value = 0) during initial period (1 year).
+- Should allow owner to register namespace without fee (`msg.value = 0`) during initial period (1 year).
-- Should allow owner to register namespace with fees during initial period (optional payment).
+- ??Should allow owner to register namespace with fees during initial period (optional payment).
 - Should distribute fees correctly when owner chooses to pay fees during initial period.
 - Should allow anyone to register namespace with correct fee after initial period.
 - Should allow anyone to register namespace with correct fee even during initial period (non-owner).